 3. Reforestation in Macedonia: History, current practice and future perspectives (Kolevska et al, 2017) walks through a century of forest replenishment efforts in the country, whose recent implementation has driven ecological awareness but been undermined by politicization, inappropriate species choices, low actualization rates and sub-optimum survival.

 4. Wetland Suitability and Connectivity for Trans-Saharan Migratory Waterbirds (Merken et al) incorporates human disturbance to identify conservation targets aimed at ensuring availability and connectivity of habitat for feathered friends when they travel between the Balkans and North Africa.
 It regards Lake Ohrid as an important node.

 5. Conservationist or fashionista?: Urban dwellers’ expectations from national parks in the Republic of Macedonia (Petrova et al, 2009) is one of the few papers to analyze Macedonian attitudes to nature protection, explored through motivations for visiting National Park Pelister.

 6. The effect of rapid social changes during post-communist transition on perceptions of the human – wolf relationships in Macedonia and Kyrgyzstan investigates how attitudes to large predators are dynamic and change according to socio-economic conditions.
 It indicates a lack of awareness of the ecosystem role of wolves in Macedonia compared with Kyrgyzstan.

-Habitat, climate and topographical variation have allowed flora and fauna to survive in the peninsulas of South Europe when the background weather has significantly warmed or cooled during the past several thousands of years.
-Godfrey M. Hewitt shows how these regions, including the Balkans, form a base from which species colonize northern areas of the continent.
+7. Post-glacial recolonization of European biota delves into the habitat, climate and topographical variation that have allowed flora and fauna to survive in the peninsulas of South Europe when the background climate has significantly shifted.
+Godfrey M. Hewitt shows how these regions form a base from which species colonize northern areas.